department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/numbers.md

 ## Exceptions

-- Spell out "one" when it's used by itself in a sentence, and in expressions like one-to-one, one-on-one.
+- Spell out "one" when it's used by itself in a sentence, or in expressions like one-to-one, one-on-one, and one-time.
 - Spell out ordinals up to tenth (first, second, third, etc.).
 Then use the style: 11th, 12th, etc.
 - When used as part of a series or a range, always default to numerals.